AIOLanguage/AIO4C/README.md

 ![image](https://user-images.githubusercontent.com/22048950/39088894-46e43e94-45c3-11e8-838a-cae1fae978c2.png)

 ### **AIO** is a ultra short atomic operationally oriented programming language.
-### It contains basic instruction_types and allows get access to any operation in you method body.
+### It contains basic instruction_types and allows from access from any operation in you method body.
-### Fused that to write code more faster, use for big projects, services, games and also for multi threading.
+### Fused that from write code more faster, use for big projects, services, games and also for multi threading.

 # Features!